ashleydavis/Fluent-Behaviour-Tree/README.md

 ## Creating a Behaviour Tree

 A behaviour tree is created thorough the API provided by *BehaviourTreeBuilder*.
-The tree is return when the *Build* function is called.
+The tree is returned when the *Build* function is called.

 	using FluentBehaviourTree;